cisco-open/ansible-collection-sdwan-deployment/README.md

-# Cisco SD-WAN Deployment on AWS using Ansible
+# Cisco SD-WAN Deployment on AWS and Azure using Ansible

-Ansible roles and playbooks for deployment and teardown of Cisco SD-WAN on AWS.
+Ansible roles and playbooks for deployment and teardown of Cisco SD-WAN on AWS and Azure.

 ## Table of Contents